IntelLabs/gma/README.md

 Copy the contents of client.crt to ./client/root_certificates.hpp to replace std::string const cert content.

-Compile the GMA client again
+## Step 11: build "gmaclient" on GMA client

+cd ./GMAlib/lib

+make -B

+cd ../../client

+make -B

-## How to run "gmaserver"
+## Step 12: run "gmaserver" on GMA server

 Open the first terminal on the server and run the following command: